KQM-git/TCL/docs/characters/electro/lisa.md

 * MV/s are calculated using the shortest possible frames without any animation cancels, for different cancels see [below](#frames).
 * Lisa's 3rd Normal Attack recovery has 2 different animations.
 She will either teleport backwards or forward depending on the position of her target.
-* 3 hits / 2.5s ICD, shared with tap Elemental Skill.
+* Standard ICD, shared with tap Elemental Skill.

 </TabItem>